 KNOWLEDGEABLE FAMILY LAW ATTORNEY ASSISTING RESIDENTS OF ATLANTA

 Adopting a step-child is a momentous decision, and it is a deeply meaningful way to show your commitment to and love for your spouse and his or her children.
 The process can be complicated, which means that discussing your situation with family law lawyer can be critical.
-Thomas C. Rowsey has guided individuals in Atlanta and the surrounding area through this process.
-He can help you understand the advantages and potential risks of this decision while explaining the steps that you need to follow if you pursue it.
+Rowsey & Stelter has guided individuals in Atlanta and the surrounding area through this process.
+We can help you understand the advantages and potential risks of this decision while explaining the steps that you need to follow if you pursue it.